 - Investigating possible upgrading of existing footpaths to bridleways, by negotiating with landowners and user groups, to improve road safety for horses and riders while considering the needs of other users.
-All negotiations must have clear resolutions and ensure that all users are satisfied with any changes to the status of the footpath(s) before modifications take place, including adequate width and, where appropriate, segregation of users. - Continuing with an initiative to designate highway verges as horse margins by identifying suitable areas adjacent to the carriageways and adapting the maintenance of highway verges to enable safe use by horse

-- riders.
-As an example, a new horse margin has been created adjacent to the Henley Road, to create a safe riding link between Rose Lane and Hodgedale Lane and the path continues to be well used by horse riders as well as walkers. - Continuing to work with the Local Access Forum to identify and establish multi-use paths to allow horse riders to use existing cycleways and other tracks where appropriate, and where suitable surfaces can be provided, in conjunction with landowners. - Development and promotion of circular riding routes where appropriate, avoiding main roads and busy crossings where possible.
-This includes investigation into possible routes through and around Ashley Hill, Hurley - Improvements to gates to make them more 'horse rider friendly'.
+All negotiations must have clear resolutions and ensure that all users are satisfied with any changes to the status of the footpath(s) before modifications take place, including adequate width and, where appropriate, segregation of users. - Continuing with an initiative to designate highway verges as horse margins by identifying suitable areas adjacent to the carriageways and adapting the maintenance of highway verges to enable safe use by horse riders.
+We would welcome suggestions for any potential new locations. - Continuing to work with the Local Access Forum to identify and establish multi-use paths to allow horse riders to use existing cycleways and other tracks where appropriate, and where suitable surfaces can be provided, in conjunction with landowners. - Development and promotion of circular riding routes where appropriate, avoiding main roads and busy crossings where possible. - Improvements to gates to make them more 'horse rider friendly'.